 Frequently Asked Questions

-Below are answers to frequently asked questions about the Mental Health Counseling and Behavioral Medicine program at Boston University.
+Below are some answers to frequently asked questions about the Mental Health Counseling and Behavioral Medicine program at Boston University.

 What is the Mental Health Counseling and Behavioral Medicine program?